tonyguesswho/Express-JWT-Boilerplate/README.md

 - short-uuid (uuid generation for users)

 ## Usage
-I all the relevant config stuff in `./src/settings/api_settings.json`.
+I put all the relevant config stuff in `./src/settings/api_settings.json`.

+Remember to sanitize user inputs / api outputs through some xss filter!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.